-Avoidance of high level by-catch areas has been promoted with the implementations of move on rules and the cut-off protocol is in force to follow the CCAMLR recommendations.
+Avoidance of high level by-catch areas has been promoted with the implementations of move on rules, and the cut-off protocol is in force following CCAMLR recommendations.

 The by-catch in the French EEZ at Crozet Islands consists predominantly of Macrourus spp.
 (Table 2).